jamestvu/Surferpedia-1/README.md

 ------------

-Download the zip file, unzip, cd into the directory, invoke the Play console and execute run command to see the application at http://localhost:9000. or visit the cloudbees at http://surferpedia.jortal.cloudbees.net/ but if you use the local host you have to initialize the admin email and password in the environmental variables.(see the application.conf files).
+Download the zip file, unzip, cd into the directory, invoke the Play console and execute run command to see the application at http://localhost:9000.
+Or visit the cloudbees at http://surferpedia.jortal.cloudbees.net/ but if you use the local host you have to initialize the admin email and password in the environmental variables.(see the application.conf files).

 Usage
 -----

 Use the navbars search function to look for and get information regarding the different surfers.
+The way the search works is if there is no input in the fields it will assume all values otherwise it will find the conditions and sort the surfers in order.
 ![screenshot](https://raw.github.com/jortal/Surferpedia/milestone-3/doc/FrontPage.png)

 Use the "New" link to add a new surfer to Surferpedia.